-- No real time tracing
+- No real-time tracing

 - No idle fan stop

-- There is high multi-monitor power draw
+- There is a high multi-monitor power draw

 3.EVGA 08G-P4-3182-KR GeForce RTX 2080 Super XC Gaming: Premium Graphics Card for Ryzen 7 2700x

 4K gaming has been gaining momentum and we’re all looking for a way to play games at that resolution.
-But with the RTX 20080 Ti being so expensive these days, it’s hard not have an affordable option while still playing in 4k!
+But with the RTX 20080 Ti being so expensive these days, it’s hard not to have an affordable option while still playing in 4k!

 Though a cheaper option with some little power cut is there, RTX 2080 Super can run modern titles at 4K resolution though not sure about high frame rates.

-Though it might be an older game or one that’s less demanding in terms of graphics excellence like Minecraft for instance on lower settings will still provide you hours upon hours worth entertainment as well as fun!
+Though it might be an older game or one that’s less demanding in terms of graphics excellence like Minecraft for instance on lower settings will still provide you hours upon hours worth of entertainment as well as fun!

 The performance difference between this card and RTX 2080 Ti is roughly 40%, but it also comes at half price, making it a compelling option.

-The GPU used in the gaming pcie does not have as many shaded units or fill up an entire frame with its text; however, they do offer 3072 shading units that work well for current games on high settings when played at 1920 x 1080 resolution screens (which is what most people would use).
+The GPU used in the gaming PCIe does not have as many shaded units or fill up an entire frame with its text; however, they do offer 3072 shading units that work well for current games on high settings when played at 1920 x 1080 resolution screens (which is what most people would use).

-The best aftermarket graphics card to buy is the EVGA GeForce RTX 2080 Super XC Gaming, which comes at a slightly higher price than other brands but provides gamers with an excellent performance.
+The best aftermarket graphics card to buy is the EVGA GeForce RTX 2080 Super XC Gaming, which comes at a slightly higher price than other brands but provides gamers with excellent performance.